-Figure 3 is a groundwater elevation map that shows elevations and contours from the current (December 2007) groundwater monitoring event.
-Due to low groundwater levels encountered during the December 2007 event, data from four of the site monitoring wells (MW-5, MW-6, MW-7, and MW-8) could not be reliably used in the construction of the Figure 3 groundwater elevation map.
-These are the second lowest groundwater elevations recorded since monitoring began in 1997.
+Figure 3 is a groundwater elevation map that shows elevations and contours from the current (December 2008) groundwater monitoring event.
 Groundwater flow direction in this event was generally to the west, although the data suggest local variations.
 A generally westward (with a slight southern component) groundwater flow direction has also been measured at the adjacent Shell-branded service station (Cambria Environmental Technology, 2004).
-Subject property groundwater gradient in the current event ranged between approximately 0.002 and 0.03 feet/foot.
+Subject property groundwater gradient in the current event ranged between approximately 0.005 and 0.01 feet/foot.
 Historical groundwater gradient has varied between approximately 0.002 and 0.008 feet/foot, averaging approximately 0.005 feet/foot.
-The slightly steeper gradient (higher than the historical average) measured during this event indicate recharging conditions resulting from the current rainfall season.
+A pattern of steeper gradients appears to be associated with the recharging conditions.